adrmckinney/go-notes/README.md

 - **Handlers**: Handle HTTP requests and responses.
 They interact with repositories to perform database operations.
 - **Repositories**: Encapsulate database logic and provide methods for CRUD operations.
 - **Models**: Define the structure of the data (e.g., `Note`).
-- **Database Initialization**: Centralized logic for setting up the SQLite database.
+- **Test Database Initialization**: Centralized logic for setting up the SQLite database.

 ### Tests
 The app includes comprehensive tests for all major functionalities: